ratanvarghese/glass-house/README.md

 ## Building Executables

-To build an executable, navigate to the root directory and run `sh tools/build.sh`.
+To build an executable, navigate to the root directory and run `make`.
 All build products are placed in the `out` directory.

 ## Running Tests